 Welcome to our class webpage where you can find out all about our wonderful learning journey.
-Here you will find information about our activities, examples of our work and comments from Pear Class!
+Here you will find information about our activities, examples of our work and comments from Year 5 pupils!
 Please visit often to see our learning journey develop.

 PE will be taught on Monday mornings and Thursday afternoons.
 Please ensure that the children are in PE uniform - it would be preferable for children not to wear earrings on PE days, however if this is not possible they should be covered in micropore tape.
 Please also ensure that long hair is tied back.

 Children have now been set up on our new reading scheme.
 Thank you for your support in helping your child to read daily at home - please help us by sending the children in with their reading records and reading books, each day, so we can continue to read with the children regularly.
 Children are encouraged to read their books at least three times before being changed.

 Books will be changed each Monday so please ensure that books are in on this day.

 Home Learning will be handed out on a Friday to be returned the following Wednesday.
 Please see children's Home Learning books for weekly instructions and tasks.